-Updated July 7, 2020.
+Updated July 20, 2020.
 COVID-19, or coronavirus disease 2019, is a respiratory illness that can spread from person to person.
-An outbreak of the virus that causes COVID-19 was first detected in Wuhan City, Hubei Province, China in December 2019, and cases have now been found internationally, including in the U.S.
+An outbreak of the virus that causes COVID-19 was first detected in Wuhan City, Hubei Province, China in December 2019, with widespread cases found internationally, including the U.S.

 COVID-19 Case Data

 Coronavirus refers to a family of viruses that have a crown-like ("corona") appearance that cause disease in animals and humans.
 In humans, coronaviruses cause respiratory tract infections that are typically mild, like the common cold.
 Some coronaviruses seem more severe, including severe acute respiratory syndrome (SARS) and Middle East respiratory syndrome (MERS).

 People with COVID-19 have had a wide range of symptoms reported, ranging from mild to severe; and sometimes death.
 Symptoms may appear 2-14 days after exposure to the virus.
 According to the CDC, people with the below symptoms, or combination of symptoms, may have COVID-19:

 - Shortness of breath or difficulty breathing